 He decided to get back.
 He created a website at the URL www.amazing-gents.8m.net.
 The website was hosted by him on free web space.
 It was dedicated to Air Force Bal Bharti School and contained text material.
 On this site, lucid, explicit,sexual details were given about various “sexy” girls and teachers of the school.
 Girls and teachers were also classified on the basis of their physical attributes and perceived sexual preferences.
 The website also became an adult boys’ joke amongst students.

 The police picked up the concerned student and kept him at Timarpur (Delhi) juvenile home.
-It was almost after one week that the juvenile board granted bail to the 16- year-old student.
+It was almost one week since the juvenile board granted bail to the 16- 16-year-old student.

 This would include sale of narcotics, weapons and wildlife etc., by posting information on websites, auction websites, and bulletin boards or simply by using email communication.
 E.g. many of the auction sites even in India are believed to be selling cocaine in the name of ‘honey’.
 The clip of the DPS students was kept for selling on the site called Bazee.com by a student from IIT Kharagpur.